 Zoos used to be really important for science and education when people couldn’t travel.
-Now you have film, television, and inexpensive airfare, which allow a lot of people to actually see animals for themselves.
+Now you have film, television and inexpensive air fares that allow a lot of people to actually see animals for themselves.
 So part of the role of the zoo has disappeared.
-Hopefully Zootopia can be a really exciting contribution to the zoo experience—maybe one that makes it more interactive.
+Hopefully Zootopia can be a really exciting contribution to the zoo experience – maybe one that makes it more interactive.

 Did you encounter any difficulties when designing Zootopia?

-My firm's done tons of housing and condos for humans, but to actually have a completely new set of species to design for is quite interesting, because different animals have completely different behavior.
-Some animals can actually be contained with very simple measures, whereas other animals are sort of Houdinis and can escape from almost anything, so the measures required to contain them vary dramatically.
+My firm's done tons of housing and condos for humans but to actually have a completely new set of species to design for is quite interesting because different animals have completely different behaviour.
+Some animals can actually be contained with very simple measures whereas other animals are sort of Houdinis and can escape from almost anything, so the measures required to contain them vary dramatically.

-Leading an architectural firm in your mid 30s is rare—it usually takes a long time to train and build up to these big commissions.
+Leading an architectural firm in your mid thirties is rare – it usually takes a long time to train and build up to these big commissions.
 What do you think it was that made you so successful in the industry so young?

-I much appreciate you saying mid 30s—I’m turning 40 on October 2.
-Conventionally, you say that you get good at architecture as you get old, and I think that there is always this chicken-and-the-egg, catch-22 dilemma that you can’t be awarded a skyscraper until you have already built a skyscraper.
-I was fortunate to get to take on rather large challenges at an early stage.
-For example, I could show you some of our work coming up in Manhattan, which is this 900,000-square-foot hybrid between a skyscraper and a courtyard; we call it a "court scraper."
+I much appreciate you saying mid thirties, I’m turning 40 on the 2nd of October.
+Conventionally, you say that you get good at architecture as you get old and I think that there is always this chicken and the egg, catch-22 dilemma that you can’t be awarded a skyscraper until you have already built a skyscraper.
+I was fortunate to get to take on rather large challenges at an early stage; for example I could show you some of our work coming up in Manhattan, which is this 900,000 sq foot hybrid between a skyscraper and a courtyard, we call it a ‘court scraper’.
 That’s going to be an incredibly striking silhouette on the Manhattan skyline.

-I don’t know if I have a recipe that works, but I think one thing that distinguishes us from our colleagues is that sometimes architecture is either professional practical consultants who make buildable but predictable boxes or, at the other extreme, an expressive avant-garde that is both wildly expensive and highly impractical.
-I think what we’ve tried to do, in a banal way, is to be, what we’ve called, "pragmatic utopian"—to actually take a very practical approach to architecture and let the life that’s going to happen in it be the actual driving force.
+I don’t know if I have a recipe that works, but I think one thing that distinguishes us from our colleagues is that sometimes architecture is either professional practical consultants who make buildable but predictable boxes, or at the other extreme, an expressive avant-garde that is both wildly expensive and highly impractical.
+I think what we’ve tried to do, in a banal way, is to be, what we’ve called, "pragmatic utopian" to actually take a very practical approach to architecture and let the life that’s going to happen in it to be the actual driving force.
 What makes our buildings look different is that they perform differently.

 Like your ski slope in Copenhagen.
 What can you tell me about that?

-Ninety-nine percent of the buildings are probably quite ordinary.
-But there’s something called the Round Tower in downtown Copenhagen, which was built because the king liked to look at the stars.
-They made a tower that is like one long spiraling ramp so you can ride your horse from the street all the way to the top of the observatory without dismounting.
-I love it as an idea, because architecture is not about repeating something that was right or wrong but about coming up with ideas of how we’d really like to live.
-Of course, in the case of the king, he can do whatever he wants.
+Ninety nine percent of the buildings are probably quite ordinary.
+But there’s something called the Round Tower in downtown Copenhagen, which was built because the King liked to look at the stars.
+They made a tower that is like one long spiralling ramp so you can ride your horse from the street all the way to the top of the observatory without dismounting.
+I love it as an idea because architecture is not about repeating something that was right or wrong but about coming up with ideas of how we’d really like to live.
+Of course in the case of the King, he can do whatever he wants.
 But I think it should be the same for everyone.

 Architecture should be about making the world a little bit more like our dreams.
 If documentary is about describing the world as it is, architecture is about creating the possibility of something new.
-The beauty of architecture is that it then turns fiction into fact, just like the Round Tower.
+The beauty of architecture is that it then turns fiction into fact, just like that round tower.

 It must feel pretty cool to be the person who created that fact.